Generalised Killing Spinors on Three-Dimensional Lie Groups: The Heisenberg groups

 \section{The Heisenberg groups}

-In this section we exhibit the first known examples of generalised Killing spinors with an arbitrary number of distinct eigenvalues.
+In this section we exhibit the first known examples of invariant generalised Killing spinors with an arbitrary number of distinct eigenvalues on a homogeneous manifold.
 For each $n \in \mathbb{N}$, we will find a left-invariant metric on the $n$-th Heisenberg group $H_{2n+1}$ which carries an invariant generalised Killing spinor with $(n+1)$ distinct eigenvalues.
+The calculations carried out in this section are crucial for Section \ref{sec:3dim}, as they exemplify the methods required there.

 We start by recalling the definition of the Heisenberg groups.

 \begin{deff} Let $n \in \N$.
 The $n$-th (real) Heisenberg group $H_{2n+1}$ is defined as

 where we think of elements $v \in \R^n$ as column vectors and $v^{T}$ denotes the transpose of $v$. \end{deff} With the obvious topology and smooth structure, $H_{2n+1}$ is a Lie group which is diffeomorphic to $\R^{2n+1}$.
 The Lie algebra of $H_{2n+1}$ is